Preparation

 Launch the New Sales Channel Wizard via Channels > New, and select Magento.
 Then click Next.

 The wizard will take you through the necessary steps to create your channel.
-Most options can be later amended via Channels > Edit, except for Site Version, which you should ensure is set to Version 2.

 Marketplace Details